If you’ve ever visited the Smokies, you’re probably familiar with the area known as Five Oaks.

 Five Oaks is technically located in Sevierville, Tenn., although there are many who mistakenly assume it’s located in Pigeon Forge due to its close proximity.

-Five Oaks is home to a variety of attractions including Tanger Outlets, Ripley’s Old MacDonald’s Farm Mini Golf, Five Oaks Farm Kitchen, Adventure Park at Five Oaks, Ogle Brothers General Store, Oak Tree Lodge and most notably, The Lodge at Five Oaks (details on each below).
+Additionally, Five Oaks is home to a variety of attractions including Tanger Outlets, Ripley’s Old MacDonald’s Farm Mini Golf, Five Oaks Farm Kitchen, Adventure Park at Five Oaks, Ogle Brothers General Store, Oak Tree Lodge and most notably, The Lodge at Five Oaks (details on each below).

 But do you know the history of the area and how it got its name?

 Luckily, the Lodge at Five Oaks offers a rare historical glimpse into the rich history of this area on their website.

 According to the Lodge, Dr. John W. and Blanche Ogle purchased approximately 128 acres in Sevierville and named the farm “Five Oaks” for the five small oaks that Dr. Ogle planted in the front yard.

 Dr. Ogle was a medical doctor.
 He purchased the land due to its centralized location to make it easier for him to travel and see his patients by horseback.